-Class teachers are responsible for the progress and development of every pupil in their class and will work with the SENDCo and TA's to ensure the 'assess plan do review' cycle is appropriately implemented to support any pupil with SEND.
+Class teachers are responsible for the progress and development of every pupil in their class and will work with the SENDCo and TAs to ensure the 'assess plan do review' cycle is appropriately implemented to support any pupil with SEND.

-Robert Mellor's SENDCo will co-ordinate the academy's approach to SEND provision and will undertake those duties set out in Chapter 6 of the SEND Code of Practice.
-Specifically, the SENDCo will be responsible for:
+Robert Mellors Primary Academy SENDCo will co-ordinate the Academy's approach to SEND provision and will undertake those duties set out in Chapter 6 of the SEND Code of Practice.
+Specifically, Robert Mellors Primary Academy SENDCo will be responsible for: